Humbly Homemade

 Carissa Erzen

-This one-bowl German coffee cake called Blitzkuchen is ready in under 1 hour!
-Light & moist cake is topped with crunchy brown sugar streusel.
+This one-bowl German Blitzkuchen coffee cake is ready in one hour, with a light & moist butter-based batter that's topped with crumbly brown sugar streusel.

 Prep Time 20 minutes mins